nickbalan/react-typescript/README.md

 - As a user, I should be able to delete a task on the To-Do list after completion
 - As a web developer, I should be able to define strict types for ReactJS components, props, states, and event handlers using Typescript.

+## Technical Requirements & Solutions
+- The application must be built using ReactJS with TypeScript
+- The application must use types and interfaces provided in TypeScript
+- The application must declare types for states and props in functional or class base components
+- The application must use event types in React
+- The application requires the latest version of Node.js and npm package
+- The project's code must be hosted on GitHub

 ## Key Features
 - Add items to the To-Do list
 - Delete items from the To-Do list after completion.

-## Getting Started with Create React App
+## How to create a React App with TypeScript
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App with TypeScript](https://create-react-app.dev/docs/adding-typescript/).

 ## Available Scripts
 In the project directory, you can run: